 In order to legally enter the U.S. and begin the green card application process, you will need a visa.
 Learn more about working with the Rivera Julka Law Group of Bay Shore New York to obtain a visa on our Visa Applications page.

-Use the contact form below to request your free consultation with the Rivera Julka Law Group of Bay Shore New York’s green card attorneys.
+Use the contact form below to request your consultation with the Rivera Julka Law Group of Bay Shore New York’s green card attorneys.